kristinemlarson/gnssIR_python/README.md

 Do the same for the 2019 data.

-* Look  at the spectral characteristics of one day,  e.g.
+* Now look  at the spectral characteristics of one day,  e.g.

 ```sh
 python quickLook.py lorg 2018 350 99